ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-16-FancyBear.md

 Ctrl-Alt-Intel would like to thank [Hunt.io](https://hunt.io) for their initial discovery, [CERT-UA](https://cert.gov.ua/article/6281123) for their continued vigilance in tracking this infrastructure, and [ESET](https://www.welivesecurity.com/en/eset-research/operation-roundpress/) for their broader mapping of the Operation RoundPress campaign.

+We also wanted to thank [Will Thomas](https://x.com/BushidoToken) from Team Cymru for assisting with victim notification and ensuring the exposed open-directory and corresponding infrastructure were taken down.

 We also want to thank Ctrl-Alt-Intel researcher, [@ice_wzl_cyber](https://x.com/ice_wzl_cyber), for his contributions in tracking this campaign and writing this blog.

 # References